 “Even if you don’t think your car will self-lock with the key inside, don’t put yourself in the situation to find out, especially when kids are involved.
 We can’t always rely on technology to work.”

-Here are three simple steps to avoid accidentally locking the kids, or pets, in the car:
+Here are three simple steps you can take to avoid accidentally locking the kids, or pets, in the car:

 - Open the windows before you put the shopping, kids or pets in the car